menu icon

 • After all the fringe is attached, trim the bottom so the yarn is nice and all lined up.

-• And now you have a moss stitch crochet scarf in earth and jewel tones!
+• And now you have a crochet moss stitch scarf in earth and jewel tones!
 Stay warm!
+I hope you enjoyed my moss stitch crochet scarf pattern!

 Tried this pattern?Mention @thecaffeinatedsnail or tag #thecaffeinatedsnail!